logux/core/README.md

 Also, the log records the time the event was added to this log.
 This timestamp can be different on different machines.
-The timestamp is much simplier — it's just an incremented number.
+The timestamp is much simpler — it's just an incremented number.

 This time is used to find, which events should be sent when two nodes are connected again.